RutvijBhutaiya/McKinsey-Big-Data-Hackathon/README.md

 As we can see the accuracy of the model to predict correct - driver accept the offer (class 1) or not (class 0) is 76%.

-Sensitivity means : True positive rate 73%: cases correctly identified as driver would not accept the offer.
+- Sensitivity means : True positive rate 73%: cases correctly identified as driver would not accept the offer.
-Specificity meand : True Negative rate 76%: cases correctly identified as driver would accept the offer.
+- Specificity meand : True Negative rate 76%: cases correctly identified as driver would accept the offer.

-Now, Type 1 erroe : 1 - Specificity = 24%
+- Type 1 erroe : 1 - Specificity = 24%
-and Type 2 erroe : 1 - Sensitivity = 27%
+- Type 2 erroe : 1 - Sensitivity = 27%

 Type 1 error means, actually driver accepted the offer, but our model shows driver denied the offer.
 And type 2 error means driver denied the offer, but our model predicts drived accepted the ride.
 NOw, from our perspective Type 2 error should be as small as possible for cab ride company.
 Because, if model predicts drivers acepts the offer and actually there is ndriver to accept the offer / or driver denied the ride offer, means loses of revenue for the cab ride company.